Can Dogs Eat Shrimp? Everything You Need To Know

 • Lack of coordination

-Even though shrimp is one of the most commonly consumed shellfish in the US, it’s also one of the most allergenic.
-And just as with humans, dogs can be allergic to them.
+Even though shrimp is one of the most commonly consumed shellfish in the U.S., it’s also one of the most allergenic.
+And just as with humans, dogs can be allergic to shellfish, too.

-Dogs can also suffer a more serious reaction to shrimp called anaphylaxis.
+Dogs can also suffer a more serious allergic reaction to shrimp called anaphylaxis.

-Anaphylaxis, or allergic shock, can occur from shrimp.
-It can happen quickly after ingestion and requires immediate vet attention.
+Anaphylaxis, or allergic shock, happens quickly after ingestion and requires immediate vet attention.

 • Shock